Tanner Leissner: Ehingen Urspring

 Leissner signed with Ehingen Urspring of ProA, the German second division, to start his professional career.
 He finished the ProA season with 16.3 points and 5.4 rebounds over 33 games (32 starts).

 Hapoel Be'er Sheva

 Following the end of the ProA season, Leissner signed with Hapoel Be'er Sheva B.C. of the Israeli Basketball Premier League on April 28, 2019.
 Leissner averaged 9.0 points, 3.4 rebounds and 2.4 assists in seven games for the team.

 MHP Riesen Ludwigsburg

 Leissner returned to Germany after signing with MHP Riesen Ludwigsburg of the Basketball Bundesliga (BBL) on August 2, 2019.
 He averaged 10.2 points and 4.1 rebounds per game in the Bundesliga.

 Afyon Belediye

 On August 1, 2020, he signed with Afyon Belediye of the Turkish Basketbol Süper Ligi.

 Rytas Vilnius

 On August 3, 2021, he has signed with Rytas Vilnius of the Lithuanian League.

 EWE Baskets Oldenburg

 On July 14, 2022, he signed with EWE Baskets Oldenburg of the German Basketball Bundesliga.

+Palencia Baloncesto

+On July 31, 2023, Leissner signed with Palencia Baloncesto of the Liga ACB.
+On November 10, he left the team.

+Akita Northern Happinets

+On December 1, 2023, Leissner signed with Akita Northern Happinets of the B.League.
+On April 9, 2024, his contract was terminated.
+On May 14, he re-signed with Akita Northern Happinets for 2024–25 season.